VishalSingh0401/Speech_Emotion_Recognition/README.md

 - **Applications**: Can be integrated into systems for real-time emotion detection in voice assistants, call centers, and other AI-driven applications.

 This repository contains the codebase, datasets (links provided), and instructions for training and testing the model.
 Contributions and suggestions are welcome!

+## Current Capabilities
+- As of now, the code generates results for **four emotions**: Happy, Angry, Sad, and Disgust.
+These emotions were selected due to their distinctiveness and the ability to differentiate them from one another with greater accuracy.

+## Future Scope
+- In the future, I plan to expand the dataset size and broaden the range of detectable emotions.
+This will involve experimenting with different parameters and exploring various learning algorithms to improve the model’s accuracy and versatility.

+## Why MLPClassifier?
+- **MLPClassifier** was chosen for this project due to its effectiveness in handling small to medium-sized datasets, its ability to model complex relationships between features, and its flexibility in parameter tuning.
+It is well-suited for the initial phase of this project, where we aim to achieve a good balance between performance and simplicity.
+- In the future, the model could be replaced with more advanced techniques such as **Convolutional Neural Networks (CNNs)** or **Recurrent Neural Networks (RNNs)**, which may provide better results as we increase the dataset size and complexity.

 ## How to Use